 In addition, each year, outside experts are brought into various Board meetings for continuing education on topics related to the Corporation and the industries within which it operates.
-In November 2022, the Board of Directors conducted education sessions focused on the automotive, agricultural, and industrial sectors and outlook for same, as well as bringing in an economic expert who presented valuable information discussing matters of interest to the Company.
-In addition, the Company had an expert provide a presentation on market trends in the Medical Technologies industry, addressing topics such as: digitalization of medical devices, contract manufacturing opportunities, the continued growth of the medical device market and the growth drivers supporting same.
+In November 2023, the Board of Directors conducted education sessions focused on the automotive, agricultural, and industrial sectors and outlook for same, as well as bringing in an economic expert who presented valuable information discussing matters of interest to the Company.
+In addition, the Company had an expert provide a presentation on market trends in the battery technologies industry, addressing topics such as: the competitive landscape, prospective customers and their respective outlooks, newly developing technologies and available government supports for R&D in this space.
 All Directors were present for these education sessions.
 Monies are also set aside for Directors to attend conferences and seminars, as they deem appropriate to further their knowledge and ability to carry out their responsibilities.
 The Company also pays for industry publication subscriptions for the Independent Directors to keep abreast of auto sector trends.

-As part of the Peer Feedback Survey discussion in 2021, the Board decided to select one key topic for a deep dive education session relevant to current events and the business.
-This practice began with the first meeting of the Board in March 2022.
+As part of the Peer Feedback Survey discussion in 2022, the Board decided to select one key topic for a deep dive education session relevant to current events and the business.
+This practice began with the first meeting of the Board in March 2023.